NeoGeographyToolkit/StereoPipeline/docs/tools/parallel_stereo.rst

-It is important to note that since ``parallel_stereo`` can use a lot of computational and storage resources, all the intermediate data up to but not including triangulation can often be reused, if only the camera adjustments change (:numref:`ba_pc_align`).
+It is important to note that since ``parallel_stereo`` can use a lot of computational and storage resources, all the intermediate data up to but not including triangulation can often be reused, if only the cameras or camera adjustments change (for example, if the cameras got moved, per :numref:`ba_pc_align`).
 Such reuse is discussed in :numref:`bathy_reuse_run` (in the context of stereo with shallow water).